huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 </Tip>

-You will leverage the ultra-lightweight pure PyTorch library [torchao](https://github.com/pytorch-labs/ao) to use its user-friendly APIs for quantization.
+You will leverage the ultra-lightweight pure PyTorch library [torchao](https://github.com/pytorch-labs/ao) (commit SHA: 54bcd5a10d0abbe7b0c045052029257099f83fd9) to use its user-friendly APIs for quantization.

 First, configure all the compiler tags: